alpkabac/sukima/README.md

 # AliceBot

-IRC chatbot that uses an AI API to generate messages
+IRC/Discord chatbot that uses an AI API to generate messages

 # IRC/Discord commands and usage